Black Widow (2021 film): Cast

 The Russian super-soldier counterpart to Captain America and father-figure to Romanoff and Belova.
 Harbour said Shostakov was not heroic or noble, and was both comically and tragically flawed.
 Shostakov claims that he fought Captain America in the 1980s, and Pearson felt the character actually believes this despite it being impossible in the MCU timeline.
 Harbour and Shortland discussed Ricky Gervais's performance in The Office (2001–2003) and Philip Seymour Hoffman's in The Savages (2007), described as "comedy that comes out of real domestic need".
-Harbour had already grown his facial hair for the fourth season of Stranger Things (2016–present), and he gained weight for the role to be 280 lb.
+Harbour had already grown his facial hair for the fourth season of Stranger Things (2016–2025), and he gained weight for the role to be 280 lb.
 He then lost 60 lb over the course of filming to portray a younger version of the character in the opening flashback sequence.